BjornWilliams/DocsVersaTul/docs/source/sql.rst

             {
                 var products = new List<Product>();

+                // using the ProcessReader method to read the return DbDataReader from ExecuteReader.
+                // technique commonly used to populate data models from returned data.
                 ProcessReader(ExecuteReader(new StoredCommand("GetAllProducts")), (position) =>
                 {
                     // position parameter: useful for multiple result sets, this value represents which reader is currently being read from in the result set.
-                    // this information can then be used to populate different models in the lambda helper method.
+                    // this information can then be used to populate different models in the lambda helper method. products.Add(new Product

-                    products.Add(new Product
                     {
                         CategoryId = Get((Product prod) => prod.CategoryId),